tinacms/tina.io/content/docs/tina-cloud/faq.md

 ## **Does Tina Cloud work with Monorepos?**

 It does!
-Tina Cloud can work with sites inside monorepos by specifying the path to your `.tina` folder in your Project configuration.
+Tina Cloud can work with sites inside monorepos by specifying the path to your `tina` folder in your Project configuration.

 If your repo is not a monorepo, there's no need to do any configuration.
-We'll expect your `.tina` folder at the root of your repo.
+We'll expect your `tina` folder at the root of your repo.

 Here's an example monorepo structure that works with Tina Cloud: